 Christmas in my family is rich with tradition.
 Although we always think we would like to do a few things differently each year, we usually fall back into family-honoured holiday traditions.
 Adhering to family Christmas traditions might be one way that we help remember those family members we have lost.
 My father, who passed several years ago, loved celebrating Christmas so many of our traditions are rooted in holiday activities that he initiated within our family.

 Holiday Traditions Before Christmas

 Santa Claus Parade

 One of our favourite family Christmas traditions growing up was going to see the Santa Claus Parade downtown.
-This glorious parade features holiday floats, marching bands, kids dressed up as candy canes and snowflakes and Santa Claus and now, Mrs. Claus.
+This glorious parade features holiday floats, marching bands in their band’s attire, kids dressed up as candy canes and snowflakes and Santa Claus and now, Mrs. Claus.
 It’s been a few years since I have attended the parade, but it’s just as fun to see as an adult as it was when I was a kid.

 In my mind, December 1 is the official start of the holiday season so that’s when I decorate our home.
 I have Christmas cushions and throws for our couch, reindeer stocking holders and Santa ornaments for our mantle and Christmas wreaths and garlands for the living room, hall and kitchen.
 I also have a mini Christmas tree that I decorate with mini strings of white lights that I bought on Amazon and I have wrapped these strings of lights on our bookcases and armoires.
 They provide a little holiday sparkle before the Christmas tree actually gets put up.